 David Hallal, our Executive Chairman and former Chief Executive Officer, also serves as the Chairman and Chief Executive Officer of ElevateBio, and Vikas Sinha, our President and Chief Financial Officer, also serves as the Chief Financial Officer of ElevateBio.
-Ansbert Gadicke and Morana Jovan-Embiricos, two members of our board of directors, also serve as directors of the board of directors of ElevateBio.
+Morana Jovan-Embiricos, a member of our board of directors, also serves as a director of the board of directors of ElevateBio.
 In addition, certain of these individuals own equity interests in ElevateBio, which may represent a significant portion of these individuals' net worth.
 Although, we have adopted a written related party transactions policy that such transactions must be approved by our audit committee, their positions at ElevateBio and the ownership of any ElevateBio equity or equity awards creates, or may create the appearance of, conflicts of interest when we ask these individuals to make decisions that could have different implications for ElevateBio than the decisions have for us.

-We may need to grow the size of our organization, and we may experience difficulties in managing this growth.
+Should we resume development of our product candidates, we may need to grow the size of our organization, and we may experience difficulties in managing this growth.

-As of December 31, 2022, we had 106 employees.
-As our development and commercialization plans and strategies develop, and as we begin operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel, as well as additional facilities to expand our operations.
-In particular, we may need to add substantial additional personnel and other resources to support our development and potential commercialization of our product candidates.
-As our development and commercialization plans and strategies continue to develop, or as a result of any future acquisitions, our need for additional managerial, operational, manufacturing, sales, marketing, financial and other resources will increase.
-Our management, personnel and systems currently in place may not be adequate to support this future growth.
+As of December 31, 2023, we had 112 employees.
+If we resume development of our product candidates, our development and commercialization plans and strategies develop, and as we continue to operate as a public company, we would expect to need additional managerial, operational, sales, marketing, financial and other personnel, as well as additional facilities to expand our operations.
 Future growth would impose significant added responsibilities on members of management, including:

-- managing our preclinical studies and clinical trials effectively; - identifying, recruiting, maintaining, motivating and integrating additional employees; - managing our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - improving our managerial, development, operational, information technology, and finance systems; and - · expanding our facilities.
+- managing our preclinical studies and clinical trials effectively; - identifying, recruiting, maintaining, motivating and integrating additional employees; - managing our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - improving our managerial, development, operational, information technology, and finance systems; and - expanding our facilities.

-As our operations expand, we will also need to manage additional relationships with various strategic partners, suppliers and other third parties.
-Our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
-To that end, we must be able to manage our development efforts and preclinical and clinical studies effectively and hire, train and integrate additional management, research and development, manufacturing, administrative and sales and marketing personnel.
-Our failure to accomplish any of these tasks could prevent us from successfully growing our company.
+Should we resume development of our product candidates, we will also need to manage additional relationships with various strategic partners, suppliers and other third parties.
+Our future financial performance and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
+To that end, we must be able to manage our development efforts and any preclinical or clinical studies effectively and hire, train and integrate additional management, research and development, manufacturing, administrative and sales and marketing personnel.
+Our failure to accomplish any of these tasks could prevent us from successfully achieving our research, development and commercialization goals.